 It was in 1994 that Brian Hazell's hard work finally paid off.
-Following years of researching and compiling information and many trips to London, Bexhill-on-Sea was officially recognised by the RAC as the Birthplace of British Motor Racing.
+Following years of researching and compiling information and many trips to London to submit evidence, the RAC officially recognised Bexhill-on-Sea as the Birthplace of British Motor Racing.

 Soon after the announcement, road signs on entry to Bexhill were updated to recognise its proud place in Britain's history.
 In addition, obelisks were installed along East Parade to indicate the start and finish lines of the infamous races, which had taken place there in May 1902.
 Bexhill owes a great debt to Brian Hazell for his hard work.
 You can read the story of the Bexhill 100 Festival of Motoring - Bexhill's biggest ever event and one that celebrated Bexhill's motoring history.

 Today the trail-blazing motor racing drivers of 1902 seem as remote in the minds of those connected with the present day sport as the Casablanca Grand Prix.

 Bexhill's motor races did not occur in isolation but were part of a campaign to promote Bexhill-on-Sea as a fashionable new resort and used the Bicycle Boulevard, which the 8th Earl had built along De La Warr Parade in 1896.

 In the May of 1902, the 8th Earl De La Warr worked, in conjunction with the Automobile Club of Great Britain and Ireland, subsequently the Royal Automobile Club, to organise the very first automobile racing on British soil.
 Such was the occasion that thousands flocked to Bexhill to witness the unique spectacle.
 The very atmosphere reeked with the smell of paraffin with throbbing, puffing and snorting motors everywhere.